Mamiglia/Reddit-Wallpaper/README.md

 - <del>NSFW queries fail</del>

 **ToDo:**
-- [ ] Add a way to check for updates
+- [x] Add a way to check for updates
 - [x] Improve memory usage (was ca. 200MB) -> improved to 150MB
 - [ ] Add Linux support!
 - [x] Add an option to search from single subreddits with specific flairs
 - [x] Feature request: add "save" button that saves the wallpapers you like in a specific folder
-- [ ] Feature request: add option to apply different wallpapers for different monitors
+- [x] Feature request: add option to apply different wallpapers for different monitors
-- [ ] Consider turning the application in a service
 - [x] Feature request: add the title of the post to the image (somewhere)
 - [x] Feature request: add blacklist option for wallpapers